laurenbramblett/mrs_active_epistemic_inference/README.md

 ### This repository is a playground for collaboration in Active Inference and Epistemic Planning
-The main folder that our research will be based on will be in `aif_multi_robot`.
 The most updated notebook is `notebook_aif_iterative_goals.ipynb` which allows the robots to iteratively select and complete goals.
-The most updated notebook for single goals is `notebook_aif_single_goals.ipynb`
+The most updated notebook for single goals is `notebook_aif_single_goals.ipynb`.
+The output of these files is a mp4 or interactive plot of robots completing the mission objectives.
+Toggle parameters such as:
+1. `use_ep`: Set to `True` or `False` to toggle our approach
+2. `greedy`: Set to `True` if you want to use a greedy approach (zero-order reasoning).
+If true, does not allow first or higher order reasoning from (1)
+3. `convergence_type`: Set to `convergent` if you want robots to have a rendezvous mission and `exclusive` if running task allocation
+Note: `convergence_type` should always be exclusive in the `notebook_aif_iterative_goals.ipynb`

 ##### Installation
 The following installation instructions assume ROS Noetic, Gazebo, and Ubuntu 20.04 are installed